dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 **Batch Query Methods**

 Duplicate token ids in batch query calls may result in duplicate token ids in the response or may be deduplicated at the discretion of the ledger.
-The lenght of the response vector may be shorter than that of the input vector in batch query calls, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic.
+The lenght of the response vector may be shorter than that of the input vector in batch query calls, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic or in case of the token not existing.

 #### State-Changing Methods